ahccheung/compressed_experiments/README.md

 # Learning gene modules

 This project contains the code for simulating gene expression profiles and learning gene module networks from the generated data.
+A detailed explanation of gene module networks is found at https://github.com/ahccheung/gene_modules/blob/master/notes.pdf.
+Slides for a talk given about this project is found at

 ## Generating simulated data